flopp999/Tibber-Domoticz/README.md

 Important, you must Allow new devices, in Domoticz, Setup-Settings-System-Hardware/Devices.

 Create a folder with a name that you like in "domoticz/plugins"
-Put plugin.py, tibberprice.zip, requirements.txt in that folder
+Put plugin.py, tibber.zip, requirements.txt in that folder

 or